We use cookies to help provide you with the best possible online experience.

 Owned and run by the NHS, the NHS App is a simple and secure way to contact your GP and access a range of NHS services on your smartphone or tablet.

-Before giving you access, the GP surgery may need to check:
+Before granting you access, we may need to check:

 - ID for you and the child, for example passports